milanbhat1/low-power-ecg-circuit/README.md

 ---

-## 4. Hardware Implementation
+## 5. Hardware Implementation

-The circuit was constructed on a breadboard using both stages.
-The output shown below reflects the **combined result** of the instrumentation amplifier and low-pass filter stages.
+The circuit was constructed on a breadboard using both INA and low-pass filter stages.
+The hardware output combines both effects into a single waveform.

 ### Key Testing Notes:

 - ECG input from human subject (Lead II configuration)
-- 9V batteries used for electrical safety
+- Powered using two 9V batteries for safety
 - Electrodes placed on right wrist, left ankle, and ground on right ankle
-- Output monitored using an oscilloscope
+- Output viewed on oscilloscope

 ### Hardware Setup Image

 <img src="images/hardware_setup.jpg" width="600"/>

-### Combined Output from INA + LPF Stage
+### Combined Output from INA + LPF Stage (Hardware)

 <img src="images/hardware_combined_output.jpg" width="600"/>